-Section 1 - To be completed by doctor Name of doctor GMC Number Brief description of duties undertaken Full name of organisation Name of RO (if applicable) Date of last Appraisal Section 2 - To be con npleted by relevant organisation Conduct, Capability Investigation Has this Doctor been involved in a conduct or a appraisal? capability investigat ion, since last Yes / No If YES, has it been resolved satisfactorily with no further action being needed by any party?
-Yes / No Yes / No IF the investigation is incomplete, please give the anticipated date of the outcome of the Investigation OR where on-going concerns are being addressed through re-skilling/remediation, please give brief details: Serious Untoward Incident/Significant Event Investigation Has this Doctor been involved in a SUI incident since last appraisal? t or Significant Even t investigation, Yes / No If YES, has it been resolved satisfactorily with party? no further action be ing needed by any Yes / No If the investigation is incomplete, please give a outcome of the Investigation OR where on-goi skilling/remediation, please give brief details:
+Section 1 - To be con npleted by doctor Name of doctor GMC Number Brief description of duties undertaken Full name of organisation Name of RO (if applicable) Date of last Appraisal Section 2 - To be con npleted by relevant organisation Conduct, Capability Investigation Has this Doctor been involved in a conduct or capability investigation, since last appraisal?
+If YES, has it been resolved satisfactorily with no further action being needed by any party?
+Yes / No IF the investigation is incomplete, please give the anticipated date of the outcome of the Investigation OR where on-going concerns are being addressed through re-skilling/remediation, please give brief details: Serious Untoward Incident/Significant Has this Doctor been involved in a SUI incident or Significant Event investigation, since last appraisal?
+Event Investigation If YES, has it been resolved satisfactorily with no further action being needed by any party?
+If the investigation is incomplete, please give a brief summary and the anticipated date of the outcome of the Investigation OR where on-going concerns are being addressed through reskilling/remediation, please give brief details: